German Agency Slams Too Many exceptions To Virus Rules - UrduPoint

 The RKI on Thursday reported 25,164 new cases in 24 hours and a record 1,244 deaths, with many regions saying hospitals are struggling to cope with the influx of patients.

-Bars, gyms, cultural and leisure centres were closed in early November, followed by non-essential shops and schools in December.
+Bars, gyms, cultural and leisure centres were closed in early November, followed by non-essential shops in December.

+Schools and daycares are also closed but are offering emergency daycare to parents who have no other options.

 Authorities have also turned the screw on social gatherings, limiting contacts to two households and urging people to stay at home wherever possible.